ibukye/CW2025/README.md

     3. Added `getScore()` method to retrieve the final score for saving
   - Reason : To track the cumulative number of lines cleared, which is required for the "Game Mode: Multi-Level" speed up logic

+- com.comp2042.model.ViewData
+  - Changes
+    1. Added `ghostYPosition`
+    2. Changed `nextBrickData` from `int[][]` to `List<int[][]>` to store multiple bricks
+  - Reason : To pass the necessary data for the Ghost Piece and Multiple Next Bricks from Model to View
+- com.comp2042.model.bricks.RandomBrickGenerator
+  - Changes
+    1. Re-implemented to use a `upcomingBricks` (size=4)
+    2. `getBrick()` polls from the queue and adds new brick
+    3. Added `getNextBrickShapes()` for the UI
+  - Reason: To support the Multiple Next Bricks feature by managing a queue fo upcoming pieces

 ---

 ## Unexpected Problems
 - Sometimes the bonus score and row cleared sound doesn't come up
   - Predicted Reason: previous notification panel is still remains